 Not only did she sing beautifully, but she brought such conviction to the part of Dolly.
 Mary Ellen Ashley as Dolly sings her heart out and deserves the standing ovation she receives every night.

 - Buffalo Standard

 Mary Ellen Ashley has done between 11 and 13 productions of Hello, Dolly!
-Since she always seems to be working, she hasn’t really taken the time to count the number of productions.
-We sat down earlier this week.
-I will say this.
-I’m sorry I never saw her do it.
+Since she always seems to be working, she hasn’t really taken the time to count the number.
+We sat down earlier this week to talk, and I will say this, I’m sorry I never saw her do it.
 She embodies all of the qualities that we all desire to see in Dolly Levi.
 If some upcoming production of Dolly is in the works, I hope that all that see this will seriously consider her.
-It was great to talk with Mary Ellen about all things “Dolly”!
+It was great to talk with Mary Ellen about all things Dolly!

 She knows for sure she has done eleven productions of Dolly.
 Out of all the places that she has performed Dolly, she holds a special place for Artpark in beautiful Lewiston, New York.

 They had a 27 piece orchestra, 2,000 seats, plus another thousand on the lawn.
 Lewiston is a town that celebrates the arts and Mary Ellen says it is absolutely glorious there.
 She goes on to say they had a wonderful company.
 Her Horace Vandergelder in Artpark was Merwin Goldsmith.
 Merwin has done Law and Order many times and has a very impressive resume.

 She says he was wonderful to play opposite.
 The tunes, the setting, the lighting…it was an actress’ dream come true.